Technology Control Plan

 - Project Communications.
 Discussions about the project must be limited to the individuals identified and authorized under the TCP and occur only in areas where unauthorized individuals are not present and cannot reasonably overhear.
 Discussions with non‐UVA parties must occur only under signed agreements which fully respect non‐U.S. person limitations for such disclosures.

 Before any individual may have access to items or information under a TCP, he or she must complete the initial training requirement, be informed of the procedures authorized under and receive a copy of the TCP, certify his or her agreement to comply with all security measures contained in the TCP, and be authorized by the Office of Export Controls.

 Personnel Change Requests

-All personnel change requests forms must be submitted electronically to OEC (email@example.com); an initial review of all change requests will be completed within 2 business days.
+All requests to change the personnel list should be made by submitting a revised TCP to OEC (firstname.lastname@example.org); an initial review of all change requests will be completed within 2 business days.

 OEC will perform an initial review of any request to add new personnel within two business days.

 OEC will review each request to determine if the individual(s) is eligible to be added to the TCP and whether or not a license or other authorization is required.
 The following must occur before an individual is allowed access to the controlled technology or information:

 - any required license or other authorization has been obtained;